The Bristol Suzuki Group

 As the numbers of students grew, the Bristol Suzuki Group organised all sorts of activities for them.
 There were workshops at Badminton School, group lessons, informal concerts, busking at Christmas time, and exchanges with Suzuki groups in North Carolina and Ireland.
 Groups of students went to London and Birmingham to take part in the National concerts.

 Hundreds of children started their musical lives with the Bristol Suzuki Group.
-Some have gone on to be professional musicians, some are playing for fun, others play only occasionally now, but it is largely due to the dedication and support of the teachers and parents who make up the group that they now have the capacity to enjoy their music.
-Long may it continue!
+Some have gone on to be professional musicians, some are playing for fun, others play only occasionally now, but it is largely due to the dedication and support of their teachers and parents that they now have the capacity to enjoy their music.